Loading figure…

 Feinstein has supported higher taxes on corporations and top earners, advocating for tax policies that prioritize funding for public services and social programs.
 She has voted against tax cuts that disproportionately benefit the wealthy.

-Feinstein has supported expanding ballot access and has opposed measures that would restrict voting rights, such as requiring photo ID for voting.
-She has advocated for legislation to protect voting rights and ensure fair access to the electoral process.
+Feinstein has supported expanding ballot access and has opposed measures that would impose stricter voter ID laws, arguing that such laws suppress voter turnout.
+She has also advocated for reforms to improve voting access.

-Feinstein has supported expanding ballot access and has opposed measures that would restrict voting rights, such as requiring photo ID for voting.
-She has advocated for legislation to protect voting rights and ensure fair access to the electoral process.
+Feinstein has supported expanding ballot access and has opposed measures that would impose stricter voter ID laws, arguing that such laws suppress voter turnout.
+She has also advocated for reforms to improve voting access.

 Jun 22, 2023 · Congress.gov